python/cpython/Doc/c-api/memory.rst

    zero bytes.

    For the :c:macro:`PYMEM_DOMAIN_RAW` domain, the allocator must be
-   thread-safe: a :term:`thread state` is not held when the allocator is called.
+   thread-safe: a :term:`thread state` is not :term:`attached <attached thread state>` when the allocator is called.

    For the remaining domains, the allocator must also be thread-safe: the allocator may be called in different interpreters that do not